PHIL 101: Great Western Philosophers

 Multiple Choice Tests: Each of the four multiple choices tests will have 30 questions.
 I cannot alter the score you receive on the test, even if it is the result of clerical errors on your part.
 (I will make a sample cover sheet and a few sample questions available before the test.)

 Quiz score: Over the course of the semester I will ask a number of clicker quizzes (probably about 40).
 At the end of the semester I will record the scores as if it were for a test of 30 questions.
 So if you get 37 right, that’s a 100, and if you get 30 right, that’s a 100, and if you get 29 right that’s a 97, etc. I will not be allowing makeups for the clicker quizzes , since you can miss so many and still get a 100.
 The clicker quizzes might be on the assigned reading, on what we talked about in the previous class, or on what we talked about earlier in the same class.
-With the chance to get 40 right, consider this an easy way to get an A on 1/5 of the course requirements.
+With a 100 being 30 out of 40 right, consider this an easy way to get an A on 1/5 of the course requirements.
 YOU WILL NEED TO HAVE A CLICKER AND TO REGISTER IT ON THE SAKAI PAGE FOR THIS COURSE.
 I WILL NOT BE ABLE TO GIVE YOU CREDIT FOR A QUIZ EXCEPT THROUGH YOUR GETTING IT RIGHT IN CLASS.
 (So if, for example, your clicker isn’t working or you forget your clicker one day, I won’t be able to give you credit, even if you knew the answer.
 I will post the clicker scores a day or two after the class, so be sure to check to make sure your clicker is working.)